AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/commerce-journeys/aem-commerce-content-author/catalog-templates.md

 ![create template update](assets/create-template-update.png)

-The template can be previewed with any category.
-Open "Page Information" and then select ""View with Cateogry".
-The categor picker appears and allows you to select a category for a preview.
+The template can be previewed with any category / product.
+Open "Page Information" and then select "View with category / product".
+Select the product / category from the picker to get a preview with this product / category.
 Select "Shop The Look" category to get a preview of the updated template.

 ![create template ](assets/create-template-picker.png)